naveedamar/Bahria-University-Labs/README.md

 # 📚 Bahria University Lab Code Repository
 Welcome!
-This repository serves as my growing academic coding archive, a centralized collection of every laboratory assignment and coding exercise from my Bachelor of Science in Computer Science (BSCS) program at Bahria University Karachi.
-It reflects my continuous hands-on learning and development in the field.
+This repository is my academic archive for all laboratory assignments and coding exercises from my Bachelor of Science in Computer Science (BSCS) program at Bahria University Karachi.
+It showcases my hands-on learning and development.

 ---

 ## 🎯 **Purpose of This Repository:**